MissingCore/Music/docs/translations.md

 You may also see some instances of **nesting**, which is where we use a translated value defined earlier in this given translation string.
 It'll appear in the translation string as `$t(<some-key>)`.

+### Brief Explanation on Organization

+- `common` contains terms used throughout the app.
+- `header` contains page names that are prominently displayed or are in the header.
+- `title` contains the header names used in modals.
+- `plural` contain phrases involving a dynamic number we provide.
+- `response` contains any message we conditionally display to the user.

 ## How To Contribute

 > [!IMPORTANT]